Step into the Past

 |Trail Name||Length||Difficulty||Stroller Friendly|

 This trail follows the original route of the Toronto Suburban ‘Radial’ Railroad, which ran between Toronto and Guelph.
 The trail’s natural duff surface and gently rolling slopes overlook a forested landscape.
+Trail surface is soil and aggregate.
+No rest areas on this trail.

 The main Bruce Trail runs through Limehouse and leads past several rock fissures before dropping through the “Hole-in-the Wall”.
 Navigate a ladder structure to explore it.
 The trail continues to the old Toronto Suburban Radial Railway before crossing Black Creek on a bridge near the remains of an old mill.
 Before leaving the park, the trail takes you past a restored draw kiln (circa 1870s), a restored powder house and a lookout overlooking railway tracks.
+Trail surface is stone, soil and steps/ ladder.
+No rest areas on this trail.

 This trail follows the cool, clear waters of Black Creek and meanders through different types of forests found along the escarpment.
+Trail surface is soil and gravel.
+No rest areas on this trail.